 To achieve a moist and fluffy carrot cake, you will want to make sure to follow the mixing instructions carefully.
 Having your ingredients at room temperature is also critical to a good outcome.
 An electric mixer will work best to incorporate enough air into your batter.

-- Step 2 - Combine the oil and sugar in the bowl of an electric mixer.
-Beat on medium high speed for 2 minutes.
+Combine the oil and brown sugar in the bowl of an electric mixer.
+Beat on medium speed for 2 minutes.

 What size cake will this recipe make?